Range Rover (L405)

 What should I check before buying a used Land Rover Range Rover?

 Before buying a used Land Rover Range Rover, verify all open recalls are completed via the NHTSA VIN lookup tool.
-Pay particular attention to Steering, Suspension, Engine, which are the most commonly reported problem areas.
+Pay particular attention to Steering, Suspension, Electrical System, which are the most commonly reported problem areas.
 Request maintenance records, have an independent mechanic inspect the vehicle, and run a vehicle history report to check for prior accidents or title issues.

 Does the Range Rover have NHTSA crash test ratings?